strimzi/proposals/009-strimzi-ui.md

 ### Sequence diagrams:

 Note – the log in flow is assuming an oauth dance to retrieve a user token.
-Depending on the passport strategy and kafka auth mechanism, the UI may need to render its own basic login page.
+It could however be any type of token, with an accompanying passport strategy to inspect and validate it.
+In addition, calls to the IDP will only be required when a token needs to be either retrieved for the first time, or refreshed if it or the session has expired.
+This will be determined by looking at the token previously retrieved (if any) kept in the redis session store.
+Finally, depending on the passport strategy and kafka auth mechanism, the UI may need to render its own basic login page.

 #### http flow with valid session